TrellixVulnTeam/python3.4_SAJN/Doc/library/functions.rst

    This function raises :exc:`SyntaxError` if the compiled source is invalid, and :exc:`TypeError` if the source contains null bytes.

-   If you want to parse Python code into its AST representation, see :func:`ast.parse`.

    .. note::

       When compiling a string with multi-line code in ``'single'`` or